Haroldojo/cricket-score-predictor-/README.md

-# cricket-score-predictor-

-Absolutely!
-Here’s a more user-friendly and engaging README for your cricket score predictor project:

----

 # Cricket Score Predictor

 Welcome to the Cricket Score Predictor project!
 This tool uses historical cricket match data to predict future match scores.
 Whether you're a cricket fan or a data enthusiast, this project offers a fun way to see how machine learning can forecast game outcomes.